liamzdenek/ferment-ai/memory-bank/progress.md

 5. **Serialization Challenges**: Ensuring that all task messages are properly serializable as JSON may require additional work for complex data structures.

+6. **Capability Naming Conflicts**: When multiple capabilities have the same name, the system currently uses the latest definition, which may lead to unexpected behavior.

+7. **Error Handling in Capability Execution**: Error handling in capability execution needs improvement, especially for external MCP servers.

+8. **Deprecation of AgentContext**: We're moving away from the AgentContext pattern in favor of the more flexible CapableModel pattern, which may require migration for existing code.

 ## Next Milestones

 1. **Complete Task Implementation Enhancement** (Target: Week 1)